SulaimanNiazi/ESP32_GSM_Board_Arduino_Framework/README.md

-# ESP32 LilyGO board GSM/GPRS/GPS Example
+# ESP32 GSM Board Arduino Framework

-This project demonstrates how to use the **LilyGO T-A7670** (SIMCOM A7670-based) board with an ESP32 to access GSM/GPRS, make calls, send SMS, fetch USSD info, and obtain GPS/GNSS locations.
+This project demonstrates how to use the **LilyGO T-A7670** (SIMCOM A7670-based) board to access GSM/GPRS, make calls, send SMS, fetch USSD info, and obtain GPS/GNSS locations.
 It uses the **TinyGSM-fork library by lewisxhe**.
 It maybe used on other TinyGsm boards but results are not guaranteed.

 ---